 Christopher Daniels, an AEW original who brings more than 30 years of industry experience, will continue to serve as Manager of Talent Relations.
 The Talent Relations team will also remain in close contact with AEW’s Legal and Talent Resources team – led by Margaret Stalvey, Chris Peck and Megha Parekh – who help to support the physical and mental health, safety and security of talent.
 AEW is also committed to supporting talent beyond the ring, and offers access to worldclass physicians, trainers and mental health clinicians.”

 There has been a lot of criticism of AEW’s women’s division from fans and wrestlers alike.
-This change will look to bolster things as Tony Khan works on launching a new women’s wrestling show.
+This change will look to bolster things as Tony Khan works on launching new women’s wrestling show.
 Time will tell if Madison can make a difference.

 What do you think of this story?
 Let us know in the comments!